hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 In God all natures are possible.
 But we can see Him only through human nature.
 We can love Him as we love a man — as father, son.
 The strongest love in the world is that between man and woman, and that also when it is clandestine.
-This is typified in the love between Krishna and Râdhâ.
+This is typified in the love between Krishna and Rādhā.

 Nowhere is it said in the Vedas that man is born a sinner.
 To say so is a great libel on human nature.